 - Paralegal Tort Law: When harm comes to a person through a civil wrong, tort law protects them and ensures that the injuring party pays restitution.
 In this course, students learn much about issues such as medical malpractice and product liability.
 The course may also include instruction on the recent efforts to reform tort law on the national and state levels.
 Personal injury attorneys often employ paralegals knowledgeable about tort law.

-What are the Best Online Paralegal Graduate Certificates
+2020 Best Accredited Online Paralegal Graduate Certificate Programs

 George Washington University